 그 결과 한국인은 전반적으로 갸름한 얼굴형과 넓은 이마, 작은 입술을 선호했지만 파라과이인은 약간 각진 얼굴에 큰 입술을 선호하는 것으로 나타났다. 두 국가가 선호하는 얼굴은 서양에서 이상적인 비율로 판단되는 황금비와도 차이가 있었다.

 As a result, it was found that Koreans generally preferred a slim face shape, wide forehead, and small lips [left], but Paraguayans preferred large lips with slightly angular faces [right].
 The faces preferred by the two countries were also different from the golden ratio.

 I realize to have expected either was incredibly naive.
-Quick content and clickbait titles are key these days, both of which are all the more effective if they confirm readers’ stereotypes.
+Quick content and clickbait titles are key, both of which are all the more effective if they confirm readers’ stereotypes.
 Plus, in fairness, the academic English of the study would have been beyond most Korean reporters.

 They could at least have linked to it though.
-Some reporters provided no identifying details about it whatsoever.
+Yet not only did no reporters offer even this bare minimum, many failed to provide any identifying details about the study whatsoever.

-So, I sought it out and read it myself.
+So, I sought it out and examined it myself.